Combased/elrond-lkmex-distribution/README.md

 **pip install -r requirements.txt**

 ##### 2. Provide the wallet.pem file
 You need to generate a wallet.pem file from your secret seed phrase.
-You can read [here](https://docs.elrond.com/sdk-and-tools/erdpy/deriving-the-wallet-pem-file/) (**read the warning**).
+You can read [here](https://docs.elrond.com/sdk-and-tools/erdpy/deriving-the-wallet-pem-file/) (**check the warning**).

 ##### 3. Modifying the constants